openstack/kolla-ansible/doc/source/reference/orchestration-and-nfv/tacker-guide.rst

 Tacker is supported by the following distros and install_types.

-* Centos, Redhat and Oraclelinux.

-  * Source and binary images.
+* CentOS and RHEL: Source and binary images.

-* Debian and Ubuntu.

-  * Only source images.
+* Debian and Ubuntu: Only source images.

 Preparation and Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~